webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/cloudwatch.md

 - After an instance recovery we will have the same private, public, elastic IP, same metadata and placement group
 - Any data stored on an instance store will not be kept

-## AWS CloudWatch Events
+## AWS EventBridge (Formerly CloudWatch Events)

-- CloudWatch events can be:
+- Event Bridge events can be:
     - Scheduled: cron job
     - Event pattern: event rules to react to a service doing something
-- CloudWatch events can trigger a Lambda function, or can send SQS/SNS/Kinesis messages
+- EventBridge can trigger a Lambda function, or can send SQS/SNS/Kinesis messages
-- A CloudWatch event creates a small JSON document to give information about the change
+- An EventBridge event creates a small JSON document to give information about the change